dfe-analytical-services/absence-distributions-dashboard/README.md

 ### Merging pull requests

 Only members of the Statistics Development team can merge pull requests.
-Add lauraselby, cjrace and sarahmwong as requested reviewers, and the team will review before merging.
+Add cjrace as requested reviewers, and the team will review before merging.

 ---